A Brief History of the Marque

 Based in Tournai, Belgium, the company imported NSU, Alcyon and Kreidler, and produced a range of lightweights powered mostly by Riedel engines which they marketed under the names Alcyon-Riedel, Fama and Aleph, as well as under the Blomme & Lecomte marque.

 There is also an entry in a French publication for a FAMA believed to be 1934 which reads, in part:

 La Moto FAMA, 100 cm3 Gillet 2 temps, 3 vittesses.

 Picard & Blomme, Constructeurs, 5, Rue des Crosiers, Tournai

 Sources: A-Z der Belgische Motoren, et al.

-Notes: There is also a Dutch Fama, see Netherlands Marques
+Notes: There is also a Dutch Fama, see Netherlands Marques, and another from Germany.

 If you have a query or information about these classic Belgian machines, please contact us